Qualification Types Explained

 Courses designed to meet the individual needs of learners, these will incorporate essential skills, personal development and a range of activities and opportunities to support you as you prepare for next steps.

-VQs were designed to improve the skills of the nation’s workforce.
+SVQs were designed to improve the skills of the nation’s workforce.
 These qualifications are available for a wide range of occupations and are offered at SVQ levels 1 – 5.
 They are an excellent route for you to enhance your career development.
-Some VQs are work-based, some delivered in the college and others through a mix of college attendance and work-based training.
+Some SVQs are work-based, some delivered in the College and others through a mix of College attendance and work-based training.

 Across all of our subject areas, you will find a range of non-advanced courses.
 These include National Units, National Courses (including Highers), National Certificate Group Awards and college-devised Certificates (groupings of units in a subject area).
 Courses will include core and essential skill development to support your progression into employment or further study at a more advanced level.

 Modern Apprenticeships offer anyone aged over 16 paid employment combined with the opportunity to train for jobs across a wide range of sectors.
 They are an exciting way of gaining skills and qualifications that will help to start a career without having to study full-time.
-As a Modern Apprentice you will be employed from the very start of your training and will receive a wage from your employer.
+You will be employed from the very start of your training and will receive a wage from your employer.
 You will then be given the chance to develop expertise and knowledge through on-the-job assessment, as well as gaining vital skills such as teamwork and problem solving.
-Many Modern Apprentices attend colleges to study the theory relating to their chosen occupation.

 Find out more about the Modern Apprenticeships that we offer.